by Carl Edward Rasmussen, 2021-11-01

 So, the emission limits are brilliant in principle, but are the actual values appropriate?
 Are the current limits set by the government fit for purpose?
 Do they make it plausible that we're on track to the 2050 Net Zero goal?
 Below I've plotted these limits together with the actual emissions for 2018-2020 for context, expressed in tons of CO2 equivalent per person per year.

 I've taken the 5 year budgets from the Climate Change Act, normalised them by dividing by the UK population size, and plotted the individual yearly limit such that the year to year reduction is 5.8% (and that the 5 year total coincides with the legislated limit).
 For the third budget 2018-2022 I've first subtracted the actual emissions for the years past and split the remainder two ways.
-For the 5th budget 2028-2032, I've subtracted the NDC 2030 limit, and split the remainder 4 ways.
+For the 5th budget 2028-2032, I'm assuming that the NDC 2030 committment isn't supposed to be a one off isolated limit so I've extended to 2031 and 2032 and split the remainder of the budget 2 ways for 2028 and 2029.
 The 6th budget has been proposed by the CCC, but hasn't yet been adopted by parliament.
 I've superimposed a hypothetical insufficient curve starting from the actual average 2018-2020, with a constant yearly rate of reduction of 5.8%.
 If we followed that line, we would reach 1 ton per person per year in 2050, and not Net Zero.

 One may perhaps criticise the use of even relative reduction of 5.8% for comparison.
 But I think even relative reduction is in fact quite a conservative strategy (at least up until very close to reaching Net Zero), as some reductions are much easier to achieve that others.
 Therefore, the reductions will initially focus on the "low hanging fruit", and will become progressively harder over time.